Is it a bird? Is it a plane? Is it another wrapping gown? Yes, it is! It’s the Fitting and Proper Chintz Banyan!

 (Actually, I just like to SAY yoke.)

-Excess skirt chopped off and extra sleeve length added on, I felled all of the internal seams,
+Once excess skirts were chopped off and extra sleeve lengths added on, I felled all of the internal seams,

 and hemmed the gown – all the way down the fronts and around the bottom.
 I was learning to do rolled hems at the time, so the entire gown is hemmed in the most delightfully fine 1/8 inch rolled hem!